Clots, Strokes And Rashes. Is COVID-19 A Disease Of The Blood Vessels?

 Whether it's strange rashes on the toes or blood clots in the brain, the widespread ravages of COVID-19 have increasingly led researchers to focus on how the novel coronavirus sabotages the body's blood vessels.

-As scientists have come to better know the disease, they have homed in on the vascular system — the body's network of arteries, veins and capillaries, stretching more than 60,000 miles — to understand this wide-ranging disease and to hopefully find treatments that can stymie its most pernicious effects.
+As scientists have come to know the disease better, they have homed in on the vascular system — the body's network of arteries, veins and capillaries, stretching more than 60,000 miles — to understand this wide-ranging disease and to find treatments that can stymie its most pernicious effects.

 Some of the earliest insights into how COVID-19 can act like a vascular disease came from studying the aftermath of the most serious infections.
 Those reveal that the virus warps a critical piece of our vascular infrastructure: the single layer of cells lining the inside of every blood vessel, known as the endothelial cells or simply the endothelium.

-Dr. William Li, a vascular biologist, compares this lining to a freshly resurfaced ice skating rink before a hockey game, on which the players and pucks glide smoothly along.
+Dr. William Li, a vascular biologist, compares this lining to a freshly resurfaced ice skating rink before a hockey game on which the players and pucks glide smoothly along.

 "When the virus damages the inside of the blood vessel and shreds the lining, that's like the ice after a hockey game," says Li, a researcher and founder of the Angiogenesis Foundation.
-"You wind up with a situation that is really untenable for blood flow," he says.
+"You wind up with a situation that is really untenable for blood flow."

 In a study published this summer, Li and an international team of researchers compared the lung tissues of people who died from COVID-19 with those who died from influenza.

-They found stark differences: The lung tissues of COVID patients had nine times as many tiny blood clots ("micro thrombi'') compared to those of the influenza patients, and the coronavirus-infected lungs also exhibited "severe endothelial injury."
+They found stark differences: The lung tissues of COVID-19 patients had nine times as many tiny blood clots ("microthrombi'') compared with those of the influenza patients, and the coronavirus-infected lungs also exhibited "severe endothelial injury."

 "The surprise was that this respiratory virus makes a beeline for the cells lining blood vessels, filling them up like a gumball machine and shredding the cell from the inside out," Li says.
 "We found blood vessels are blocked and blood clots are forming because of that lining damage."

-It's already known that the novel coronavirus breaks into cells by way of a specific receptor, called ACE2, which is found all over the body.
+It's already known that the coronavirus breaks into cells by way of a specific receptor, called ACE2, which is found all over the body.
 But scientists are still trying to understand how the virus sets off a cascade of events that cause so much destruction to blood vessels.
 Li says one theory is that the virus directly attacks endothelial cells.
-Lab experiments have shown that the coronavirus can infect human engineered endothelial cells in lung tissue and other organs.
+Lab experiments have shown that the coronavirus can can infect engineered human endothelial cells.

-It's also possible the problems begin elsewhere, and the endothelial cells sustain collateral damage along the way, as the immune system reacts — and sometimes overreacts — to the invading virus.
+It's also possible the problems begin elsewhere, and the endothelial cells sustain collateral damage along the way as the immune system reacts — and sometimes overreacts — to the invading virus.

 Endothelial cells have a slew of important jobs; these include preventing clotting, controlling blood pressure, regulating oxidative stress and fending off pathogens.
-And, Li says uncovering how the virus jeopardizes the endothelium may link many of COVID's complications: "The effects in the brain, the blood clots in the lung and elsewhere in the legs, the COVID toe, the problem with the kidneys and even the heart."
+And Li says uncovering how the virus jeopardizes the endothelium may link many of COVID-19's complications: "The effects in the brain, the blood clots in the lung and elsewhere in the legs, the COVID toe, the problem with the kidneys and even the heart."

-In Spain, skin biopsies of distinctive red lesions on toes, known as "chilblains," found viral particles in the endothelial cells, leading the authors to conclude that "endothelial damage induced by the virus could be the key mechanism."
+In Spain, skin biopsies of distinctive red lesions on toes, known as chilblains, found viral particles in the endothelial cells, leading the authors to conclude that "endothelial damage induced by the virus could be the key mechanism."

 Could the lining of our blood vessels be a common denominator?